bcgsc/tasrkleat/mpileup-hexamer-snvs/README.md

 the above command also mounts the `app` directory.
 Brief explanation of the flags

-* `--rm`: remove the container when it exits `-ti`: equivalent to `-t -i`,
+* `--rm`: remove the container when it exits
-* meaning fetch an interactive TTY.  `-v`: mount a host volume to the
+* `-ti`: equivalent to `-t -i`, meaning fetch an interactive TTY
-* container's filesystem `/bin/bash`: start a bash shell after launching the
-* container. /bin/bash will be the only process in the container, you could	confirm this with `top` inside the container.
+* `-v`: mount a host volume to the container's filesystem `/bin/bash`: start a bash shell after launching the container. /bin/bash will be the only process in the container, you could	confirm this with `top` inside the container.

 ##### Edit and run